GMR Marketing

-GMR Marketing is an engagement marketing advertising agency, which is headquartered in New Berlin, Wisconsin.
+GMR Marketing is an advertising agency in New Berlin, Wisconsin, United States.

-The firm was founded in 1979 by Gary M. Reynolds, who was credited with originating the practice of engagement marketing.
+The firm was founded in 1979 by Gary M. Reynolds.
 Reynolds stepped down as CEO in 2014 but remains chairman of GMR Marketing.
 The firm has been a subsidiary of the Omnicom Group since 1997.

-GMR Marketing's Global Headquarters in New Berlin, WI was listed by The Milwaukee Journal Sentinel as one of the "Best Places to Work" for the years 2015, 2016, and 2017.
-Listing features such as a "Barcade", outdoor patios with fire pits, indoor cafés, and a recording studio as some of the amenities available to the office employees and clients.
+In 2015 and 2016, GMR Marketing's headquarters in New Berlin, Wisconsin was listed by the Milwaukee Journal Sentinel as one of the "Best Places to Work".